jiesutd/YEDDA/README.md

 ====
 * Start the interface: run `python YEDDA.py`
 * Select a shortcut map from `./configs/` in the right bottom drop-down list
 * Configure your shortcut map in the right side of annotation interface, you can leave other labels empty if the shortcut number is enough.
-For example: `a: Action; b: Loc; c: Cont`
+For example: `a: Action; b: Loc; c: Cont`.
+You can also change the map directly on the file`./configs/XX.config` which is in JSON format.
 * Click the `ReMap` button to overwrite and store the map setting, or click the `NewMap` button to store the map setting in a new file under `./configs/`
 * Click `Open` button and select your input file.
 (You may set your file name ended with .txt or .ann if possible)